pa11y/pa11y-webservice/README.md

 ### chromeLaunchConfig (config file only)
 *(object)* Launch options for the Headless Chrome instance.
 See the [`chromeLaunchConfig`](https://github.com/pa11y/pa11y#chromelaunchconfig-object) documentation for configuration options.
-This configuration option is not available through environment variables, only from a configuration file.
+This configuration option isn't available when you're using environment variables.
+[Use a JSON configuration file](https://github.com/pa11y/pa11y-webservice#option-2-using-config-files) if you need to pass these parameters.

 Contributing
 ------------